-Because we are born knowing.
+Answer: because we are born knowing.
 It is only the world that makes us forget.
-Worldly attachments and personal distractions keep us from the simple truths that lay waiting patiently to be re-discovered.
-It took Tyler’s poem being placed in my hands for me to remember that no matter how big my problems seemed to me at the time, they would all be gone someday, as would I. Everything was immediately placed within a much larger, more meaningful perspective.
+Our cultural conditioning, personal attachments, and egoic distractions keep us from perceiving the simple truths that lay patiently waiting to be re-discovered.
+It took Tyler’s poem being placed in my hands for me to remember that no matter how big my problems seemed to me at the time, they would all be gone someday, as would I. Meditating on that, everything was immediately placed within a much larger, more meaningful perspective.

 Remember this phase: “And this too shall pass.”
-No matter what you’re experiencing right now, it’s important to realize you WILL survive.
-You WILL traverse this barren desert.
-You WILL pass through this yawning abyss.
-Some day, your heart, body, spirit and mind WILL heal themselves anew.
+No matter what sadness or confusion you’re experiencing right now, it’s important to realize that it WILL come to an end.
+You WILL traverse this yawning abyss.
+Your heart, mind, and spirit WILL heal themselves anew.

-Even if you feel you’ve made horrible mistakes that led you to where you are today, remember: you did the best you could with the awareness and wisdom you had at the time - and this is now an opportunity for you to learn and evolve.
+Even if you feel like you made horrible mistakes that led you to where you are today, remember: you did the best you could with the awareness and wisdom you had at the time - and this is now an opportunity for you to learn and evolve.
 After making a 'mistake,' we are humbled enough to see the areas in our life that need to change.
-This often means letting go of familiar people, places, beliefs, and mindsets that are limiting our ability to enter a new cycle of change.
-If you’re afraid to let go, that’s normal, but realize that unless you overcome the fears and move forward, you will forever remain stuck between two worlds: the old, familiar world you need to release, and the new, unknown world calling to you.
+This may mean letting go of familiar people, places, beliefs, and mindsets that are limiting our ability to enter a new cycle of change.
+If you’re afraid to let go, that’s normal, but realize that unless you overcome those fears and move forward, you will forever remain stuck between two worlds: the old, familiar world you need to release, and the new, unknown, incredible world awaiting you on the other side.

 “The painting that engrosses us is not the one that omits the devil, but one in which the devil appears thrashing, grasped by the neck.”